hclbaur/sdt-core/README.md

 		}
 	}

 Have a look at the [code](src/main/java/demo.java) to see how it was done.
 I hope this demonstrates the use of SDT for transformation of SDA content.
-This concludes my SDA trilogy, but who knows - there may be more to come.
+This also concludes my SDA trilogy, but who knows - there may be more to come.

 ----